Tetovo

 Tetovo (Тетово, /mk/; Tetovë, Tetova) is a city in the northwestern part of North Macedonia, built on the foothills of Šar Mountain and divided by the Pena River.
 The municipality of Tetovo covers an area of 1080 km2 at 468 m above sea level, with a population of 63,176, making it the country's fifth largest city.
 The city of Tetovo is the seat of Tetovo Municipality.

 Tetovo was founded in the 14th century on the place of the ancient town of Oaeneon.

 In the 15th century AD, Tetovo came under Ottoman rule for about five centuries.
 After its conquest by the Ottomans, most of the city's population converted to Islam and many Ottoman-style structures were built, such as the Šarena Džamija and the Arabati Baba Teḱe, which still stand as two of North Macedonia's most significant landmarks of its Ottoman period.
 During this period, the town belonged to the Vilayet of Kosovo, became a firearm and cannon foundry, and was renamed Kalkandelen (meaning "Shield Penetrator"); as a result, the town attracted many workers and grew into a city.
 Following the First and Second World Wars, Tetovo became a part of Yugoslavia and, later, the Republic of Macedonia.

 The South East European University, North Macedonia's third biggest university after Skopje and Bitola, is located in Tetovo.
 Tetovo is also home to the State University of Tetovo.
 Tetovo is regarded as the de facto capital of North Macedonia's ethnic Albanian population.

 Name

 The region was referred to as Htetovo in a Serbian Charter.
 During the Ottoman rule the name of the town was Kalkandelen.

 History

 Roman period

+The Tabula Imperii Romani places Oaeneum at the town of Tetovo in the Vardar Valley.
 Christianity spread to Oaeneum during the later period of Roman invasion and reached the region relatively early.
 St Paul preached the Gospel in the region.
 In the 2nd to the 4th centuries, the main language to spread the Christian religion was Latin.